 At the beginning of each fall and spring semester, the Admissions Office hosts New Student Orientation for all first-time students.
 This orientation provides students with an opportunity to meet seminary faculty and staff and to gain information about campus technology resources, library usage, student identification cards and more.
-Each student will also be able to meet with his or her faculty adviser individually.
+Each student will also be able to meet with his or her faculty advisor individually.
 Every student should attend orientation in order to make the start of his or her seminary experience as smooth as possible.
 Please contact the Admissions Office for details.
-The Admissions Office will also conduct a brief orientation with students beginning in the summer or J-term sessions.
+The Admissions Office will work with students beginning in the J-term or summer sessions to complete the orientation process.
+There will also be an orientation tailored for students starting in online classes.